 Before calculating your business taxes, consider your company’s structure.
 The business entity type affects the nature and amount of taxes due.

-Continue reading to find out how each business structure impacts the company taxes.
+Continue reading to find out how each structure may impact your business taxes.

 What does that mean for you?

-The sole proprietorship should report its federal taxable income on the business owner’s personal tax return, and the owner should pay tax on the business income.
-The federal tax rate depends on the owner’s income tax bracket.
+Your sole proprietorship should report its federal taxable income on your personal tax return, and you should pay tax on the business income.
+The federal tax rate depends on your income tax bracket.

 Partnerships

-The company should file federal and state partnership returns separately from its owners, but the partnership is not subject to federal income tax.
-Instead, the owners pay tax on their share of business income, and their individual income tax rates apply to their pass-through income.
+The partnership will not pay federal income tax.
+Instead, each owner, following their individual Schedule K-1, pays tax on their share of business income, and their individual income tax rates apply to their pass-through income.

 The federal income tax rate is 21% for all C corporations.
 State and local taxes vary by jurisdiction.

-Think of an S corp as a hybrid structure: S corporations are pass-through entities, which means the owners pay tax on their share of business income.
+Think of an S corp as a hybrid structure: S corporations are pass-through entities, which means you and other owners pay tax on their respective share of business income.
 However, like C corps, S corps file separate business tax returns.

-Further, S corps can pay salaries to their owners, which helps business owners avoid self-employment tax.
+Further, S corps can pay salaries to their owners, which helps business owners avoid paying the 15.3% self-employment tax.
+While operating your business as an S corp has numerous advantages and tax benefits, action is required to maintain that structure.

-LLCs are pass-through entities by default, but LLCs can elect to be taxed as partnerships or C corporations.
+LLCs are pass-through entities by default, but they can elect to be taxed as different entities, including partnerships and C corporations.
 The business tax impacts depend on the company’s tax elections, if any.

 If your business made a partnership or C corporation election, the company should file business tax returns separate from the owners’ returns.